 November 9, 2019

 Need a refresher?
-Here's the After the Apocalypse chapterWhenever any citizen of the United States discovers a deposit of guano on any island, rock, or key, not within the lawful jurisdiction of any other Government, and not occupied by the citizens of any other Government, and takes peaceable possession thereof, and occupies the same, such island, rock, or key may, at the discretion of the President, be considered as appertaining to the United States.
+Here's the Another Ten Seconds chapterWhenever any citizen of the United States discovers a deposit of guano on any island, rock, or key, not within the lawful jurisdiction of any other Government, and not occupied by the citizens of any other Government, and takes peaceable possession thereof, and occupies the same, such island, rock, or key may, at the discretion of the President, be considered as appertaining to the United States.

 Leu spent little time getting re-acquainted with Mr. Donohue.
 That opportunity would come in the days ahead.
 Instead he returned to the small sail and his navigation aids.
 Considering the utter devastation to structures on the surface of the earth, it was remarkable that global positioning satellites continued in their orbits receiving and sending signals.
 The Clearwater now had a new course, one that would take it nearly 2,500 miles due south.